 How does the league work?
 Do I need a team to sign up or can I enter on my own?

 The league is set up so that all participants sign up as individuals.
 Participants are placed on a team with other players and they will remain on the same team for the entire session.
 The ISC Coaching Staff will form teams.

-All participants are guaranteed 9 indoor games with the team that they are assigned to play with for the session.
-(PLease note that this is 1 less game than session I of 2016.)
+All participants for Session 1 will be guaranteed 10, 45 minute long indoor games with the team that they are assigned to play with for the session.
 In addition, the ISC coaching staff will ensure that all players on each team will play as close to half of each game as possible.